aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/install-manually/_index.md

    {{% alert color="primary" %}}

    **Microsoft SQL Server 2005 and 2008**: There might be several Microsoft SQL Server instances configured on the machine and they may occupy different MSSQL.x subdirectories such as MSSQL.1, MSSQL.2 and so on.
-You must find the correct ***C:\Program Files\Microsoft SQL Server\MSSQL.x\Reporting Services\ReportServer*** directory before you contunue to the next step.
+You must find the correct ***C:\Program Files\Microsoft SQL Server\MSSQL.x\Reporting Services\ReportServer*** directory before you continue to the next step.

    {{% /alert %}} All paths used below will refer to this directory as <Instance>.